Azmoria/dndbeyonddark/Dice Capture README.md

 [![Capture Dice from DNDBeyond for Streaming/OBS](https://user-images.githubusercontent.com/65363489/150996224-001f9634-2a69-435b-8a70-a2190cb8d500.png)](https://youtu.be/mpB4d-lpnRU")

-This requires the character sheet theme to work.
-Follow instructions in <a href="https://github.com/Azmoria/dndbeyonddark/blob/master/README.md">README.md</a> to install that first.
-The background color is set in this theme at the bottom of the options.
+This requires the character sheet theme to work on character sheets.
+To work else where the dark mode theme for the rest of the site is required.
+Follow instructions in <a href="https://github.com/Azmoria/dndbeyonddark/blob/master/README.md">README.md</a> to install the ones you require first.
+The background color for the dice tray/green screen window is set in these themes at the bottom of the options.

 For how to set up character specific themes and apply your dice customization per character see: <a href="https://github.com/Azmoria/dndbeyonddark/blob/master/Character%20Specific%20Themes.md">Character Specific Themes.md</a>